Agata872/Academic-Resume/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Msc Student of Electrical Engineering Programme
+role: Msc Student of College of Design and Engineering

 # Organizations/Affiliations to show in About widget
 organizations: